MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Display the Information Protection bar in Office apps

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
-It is supported by the preview version of the unified labeling client only.

 By default, users must select the **Show Bar** option from the **Sensitivity** button to display the Information Protection bar in Office apps.
 Use the **HideBarByDefault** key and set the value to **False** to automatically display this bar for users so that they can select labels from either the bar or the button.